Thursday, December 18, 2025

 Australian Magpie: Biology and Behaviour of an Unusual Songbird by Gisela Kaplan (natural history)

 I’m a bird lover who has been observing maggies since a kid.
-Rightly or wrongly, my dad had one in his pet menagerie growing up, and my Pappou on the other side used to talk and feed a mob in his front yard.
+Rightly or wrongly, my dad had one in his pet menagerie growing up, and my Pappou on the other side used to talk to and feed a mob in his front yard.
 We lived with my Pappou and Yiayia on my mum’s side for a while, and then, being one of those stereotypical Greek Australian families, we moved one house over afterwards.
 The side of their home neighboured our backyard, so there were plenty of backyard convos, and, of course, visits both ways.

 To put it in a nutshell, I enjoyed spending plenty of time with these highly intelligent and complex birds while growing up.